idvorkin/idvorkin.github.io/_d/taxes.md

 > Time in market beats timing the market.

+### The unquenchable thirst

+For the philisophicaly minded, from the [Prophet](https://poets.org/poem/giving-0):

+_For what are your possessions but things you keep and guard for fear you may need them tomorrow?_

+_And tomorrow, what shall tomorrow bring to the overprudent dog burying bones in the trackless sand?_

+_And what is fear of need by need itself?
+Is not dread of thirst when your well is full, the thirst that is unquenchable?_

 ## Other questions

 - How long should I hold my RSUs before selling?